lrmantovani10/Outfit-Forecast-Frontend/README.md

 ## General Tips
 - If trying to identify shoes, try to take a photo of a pair of shoes instead of just one
-- Try not to be weaing the clothing you photograph
+- Try not to be wearing the clothing you photograph
 - Try to take photos over a plain/white background to prevent other objects from interfering with classification

 ## Example Features